mauritssilvis/challenges/java/executable_jar_maven/README.md

 </project>
 ```

-Here, the latest version of the [Maven JAR plugin](https://maven.apache.org/plugins/maven-jar-plugin/) (currently 3.2.0) was selected and the main class was defined as
+Here, the latest version of the [Maven JAR plugin](https://maven.apache.org/plugins/maven-jar-plugin/) (currently 3.2.0) is selected and the main class is defined as

 ```text
 nl.mauritssilvis.challenges.maven.jar.executable.standalone.Main